MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-vm.md

 ---
-title: What is Windows Admin Center in the Azure portal?
+title: Use Windows Admin Center in the Azure portal to manage a Windows Server VM
 description: An overview of using Windows Admin Center in the Azure portal to manage the Windows Server OS in an Azure VM.
 Includes the functionality provided, requirements, and how to install Windows Admin Center and use it to manage a VM.
 Also provides troubleshooting tips. ms.topic: overview
 author: jasongerend
 ms.author: jgerend
 ms.date: 02/16/2021
 ---
-# What is Windows Admin Center in the Azure portal?
+# Use Windows Admin Center in the Azure portal to manage a Windows Server VM

 You can now use Windows Admin Center (preview) in the Azure portal to manage the Windows Server operating system inside an Azure VM.
 Manage operating system functions from the Azure portal as well as work with files in the VM without using Remote Desktop or PowerShell.

-This article provides an overview of the functionality provided, requirements, and how to install Windows Admin Center and use it to manage a VM.
+This article provides an overview of the functionality provided, requirements, and how to install Windows Admin Center and use it to manage a single VM.
 It also answers frequently asked questions, and provides a list of known issues and tips for troubleshooting in case something doesn't work.

 :::image type="content" source="../../media/wac-in-azure/windows-admin-center-in-azure.png" alt-text="Screenshot showing Windows Admin Center in the Azure portal, displaying the files and folders on the running operating system." lightbox="../../media/wac-in-azure/windows-admin-center-in-azure.png":::

 ## Overview of functionality

-Windows Admin Center in the Azure portal provides the essential set of management tools for managing Windows Server in an Azure VM:
+Windows Admin Center in the Azure portal provides the essential set of management tools for managing Windows Server in a single Azure VM:

 - Certificates
 - Devices